trametinib (Oral route)

 Take trametinib exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

 trametinib usually comes with a patient information leaflet.
 Read and follow the instructions carefully.
-Ask your doctor if you have any questions.
+Ask your doctor or pharmacist if you have any questions.

 Take trametinib at least 1 hour before or 2 hours after a meal.